rayhanul/Fuzzing_afl/readme.md

 - This will build AFL on your system.
 For more details, please visit: https://afl-1.readthedocs.io/en/latest/quick_start.html

-# Running AFL on any c program:
+# Fuzzing any c program using AFL:
 - Compile your program using command format: `afl-gcc your_program -o object_name`.
 For example, your can use this command `afl-gcc dvcp.c -o dvcp`, to compile dvcp.c file for fuzzing.

 <!-- where